+Set in Alabama in the 1880s, The Miracle Worker, according to production notes, "tells the story of real-life blind and deaf Medal of Freedom winner Helen Keller, who suddenly lost her sight and hearing at the age of 19 months, and the extraordinary teacher who taught her to communicate with the world, Annie Sullivan."
 The new Broadway cast of The Miracle Worker also includes Golden Globe and Emmy Award nominee Matthew Modine ("And the Band Played On," "Short Cuts," "Birdy," Hartford Stage's To Kill a Mockingbird) as Capt.
-Keller; Jennifer Morrison (Fox TV's "House M.D.") as Mrs. Keller; and Tony Award winner Elizabeth Franz (Broadway's Death of a Salesman, Morning's at Seven) as Aunt Ev, with Tobias Segal (The Cherry Orchard at BAM) as Helen's half-brother James, Daniel Oreskes (Billy Elliot) as an Alabama Doctor and Annie's mentor Dr. Anagnos, Michael Cummings (Joe Turner's Come and Gone) as Percy, Simone Joy Jones as Martha, Yvette Ganier (Gem of the Ocean) as Viney and Lance Chantiles-Wertz (The Widowing of Mrs. Holroyd) as the ghost of Annie's brother, Jimmie.
+Keller; Jennifer Morrison (Fox TV's "House M.D.") as Mrs. Keller; and Tony Award winner Elizabeth Franz (Broadway's Death of a Salesman, Morning's at Seven) as Aunt Ev, with Tobias Segal ( The Cherry Orchard at BAM) as Helen's half-brother James, Daniel Oreskes ( Billy Elliot) as an Alabama Doctor and Annie's mentor Dr. Anagnos, Michael Cummings ( Joe Turner's Come and Gone) as Percy, Simone Joy Jones as Martha, Yvette Ganier ( Gem of the Ocean) as Viney and Lance Chantiles-Wertz ( The Widowing of Mrs. Holroyd) as the ghost of Annie's brother, Jimmie.

 The original 1959 Broadway production famously starred Anne Bancroft as Irish-American Annie and young Patty Duke as Helen.
 It won six Tony Awards, including Best Play in 1960.
 They repeated their work for the film version, each winning an Academy Award.
 Duke later played Annie in a TV film of the work, with Melissa Gilbert as Helen.
 A theatrical sequel, Monday After the Miracle, also by Gibson, showed Helen and Annie as adults, dealing with very different issues.
 Gibson died in 2008.